 All staff, including the head teacher (unless the head teacher is the DSL) and governors will receive training that is regularly updated.
-The NSSP recommends staff receive annual updates and a detailed programme (either online or face to face) at least every three years.
+The NCASP recommends staff receive annual updates and a detailed programme (either online or face to face) at least every three years.

-The DSL (and deputies) will receive annual safeguarding training, with subjects to reflect local and national priorities and including a refresher session on their roles and responsibilities every two years.
+The DSL (and deputies) will receive annual safeguarding training, with subjects reflecting local and national priorities and including a refresher session on their roles and responsibilities every two years.

-All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff code of conduct and have read Keeping Children Safe in Education (Part 1)
+All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff behaviour policy/code of conduct and have read Keeping Children Safe in Education (Part 1 and Annex B or Annex A.